eecarus/nd801_popular-movies-part1/README.md

 - You will incorporate libraries to simplify the amount of code you need to write

 ## Important setup information
 - In order to avoid exposing an API key to github, I chose to use a resource file that I have added to my gitignore file.
 This file is called `secrets.xml`.
 In it, this code expects a property called `api_moviedb_api_key` that contains a valid MovieDB API token.
 The code loads the key before making API calls.
+Instructions for obtaining an API code are available at [MovieDB API](https://www.themoviedb.org/faq/api).

 ## Attributions and references